rowant1990/ARTEmailSwipe/Readme.markdown

 	self.viewController = [[ARTEmailSwipe alloc] init];

-  // you will want to use your own custom classes here, but for the example I have jsut instantiated it with the UIViewController class.
+  // you will want to use your own custom classes here, but for the example I have just instantiated it with the UIViewController class.
 	self.viewController.centerViewController = [[UIViewController alloc] init];
 	self.viewController.bottomViewController = [[UIViewController alloc] init];